Jenna Week 5 & 6: Impact of the Sphenoid Bone on Metabolism

 I treated her cranium three times and the results were astonishing.
 The before and after photos below demonstrate just how moveable these bones actually are.
 Her left eye moved closer to midline and appears less sunken.
 She regained more symmetrical wrinkling above both eyes.
 Her left nostril is more in line with the right one and her forehead muscles and bones are closer to even.
 This photo was taken after the third treatment but all treatments occurred within the same week.
 Not only did Jenna demonstrate some pretty massive releases during treatment, she also appeared to be substantially more vibrant and energetic immediately after.
 Unfortunately, without the ability to restrict Jenna’s Cushings medicine and re-test her hormone levels it will be difficult to know whether or not the cranial sheer was the main contributing factor or not, but this case has sparked a very strong desire to conduct research in this field as I see so many horses affected by proposed metabolic syndromes.

 In the videos below I go through 19 of the 34 bones that make up the face and head one by one.
-The first video is quite lengthly and very educational, as I go through many of the major bones.
-This video demonstrates palpation and treatment of the following cranial bones: the occiput, parietals, temporals, temporomandibular joint (TMJ), zygomas, lacrimals, mandibles, trigeminal nerve, hyoid, maxillas, nasals, and the incisors.
-In the second video I show you treatment of the sphenoid bone.
+In the first video demonstration, palpation, and treatment of the following cranial bones: the occiput, parietals, temporals, temporomandibular joint (TMJ), zygomas, lacrimals, mandibles, trigeminal nerve, hyoid, maxillas, nasals, and the incisors.
+In the second video I show you treatment of her sphenoid bone.